Djia09/Sentence-Embedding-Comparison/README.md

 # Embedding-Comparison
-We compare several embedding methods by evaluating them with SemEval.
+In this part, we evaluate evaluate word-embedding methods with SemEval 2017 Task 2.